GeodataTools/geodata/docs/source/quick_start/packagesetup.md

 If you do not define this variable, all datasets and cutouts will be stored under `~/.local/geodata` by default.

+[ADD typical folders to be created under GEODATA_ROOT]

 ## Anaconda/miniconda Environment